Boeing Reports Big Loss, Signals More Job Cuts - UrduPoint

 Calhoun said the company was targeting the resumption of commercial deliveries following regulatory approval in the fourth quarter, shifting back the timeframe from the third quarter.

-The company resumed some activity on the MAX in May after completely halting work for a few months, but on Wednesday slowed the production plans further.
+The company resumed some activity on the MAX in May after completely halting work for a few months, but on Wednesday slowed the production ramp-up plans.

 Boeing said it planned to gradually increase output of the aircraft to 31 a month at the beginning of 2022, a delay from the earlier plan to hit that level in 2021, and a far cry from the 57 per-month target for 2020 before the coronavirus disruption.